 Summer, Fall, and Spring, Senior year.
-Credit, 9 hours total
+Credit, 9 hours total Prerequisites: MI 467a prior to 467b prior to MI 467c.

 These courses involve the application of didactic information in the clinical setting.
 The student will observe, assist, and perform basic patient care and clinical procedures under direct supervision.
 The student will be required to demonstrate competency in numerous MRI procedures.
 Format: Traditional.